Considering a Puerto Rico family vacation? Here’s everything you need to know about visiting Puerto Rico with kids!

-For families I’d suggest staying in the northeast part of the island.
+If you are visiting Puerto Rico with kids, I’d suggest staying in the northeast part of the island.

 Venturing to the south or west from San Juan will be a logistical challenge, and keeping it simple when traveling with kids is super important.

-I chose it because it was fairly close to all of the attractions in the northeast part of the island, such as great beaches, El Yunque rainforest, and the bioluminescent bay.
+You’ll be close to all of the attractions in the northeast part of the island, such as great beaches, El Yunque rainforest, and the bioluminescent bay.